kaizdev/employee-creator/README.md

 ## Change logs

--   Write a paragraph labelled with the date every day you work on the project to discuss what you've done for the day.
-Be specific about the changes that have happened for that day.

-### 22/08/2023 - {Initial Commit and back end MVP}
+### 22/08/2023 - Initial Commit and back end MVP

 -   Implemented the Spring back end with working CRUD
 -   Added React / TS front end to get all employees
 -   Added tailwind

-### 30/08/2023 - {Added create new employee functionality for front end}
+### 30/08/2023 - Added create new employee functionality for front end

 -   Implemented the create new employee form for the front end
 -   Form validation added via yup resolver

-### 31/08/2023 - {Added update functionality and styling to front end}
+### 31/08/2023 - Added update functionality and styling to front end

 -   Implemented updating of employees form for the front end
 -   Added button styling and icons